Bats Day in the Fun Park

-Bats Day in the Fun Park, also known as Bats Day, Goth Day, Goth Day at Disneyland, The Spooky Trip to Disneyland Resort, CA., Bats Day in the Park and Bats Day Out, started in August 1999 as a joint effort between the promoters of the goth, industrial, and deathrock clubs Absynthe and Release the Bats.
-It has become an annual three-day event taking place in Anaheim, CA, United States near Disneyland.
+Bats Day in the Fun Park, also known as Bats Day, Goth Day, Goth Day at Disneyland, The Spooky Trip to Disneyland Resort, California., Bats Day in the Park and Bats Day Out, started in August 1999 as a joint effort between the promoters of the goth, industrial, and deathrock clubs Absynthe and Release the Bats.
+It has become an annual three-day event taking place in Anaheim, California, United States near Disneyland.
 In previous years, the events commenced on the weekend before Labor Day.
 Since about 2008, Bats Day event weekends have usually happened on the first or third weekend in May.

 Events

 For several years, Bats Day in the Fun Park had six events: